davestewart/davestewart-content/content/products/got-paper/index.md

 ## Overview

-[Got Paper](https://got-paper.com) is a Vue / Nuxt application to calculate personal toilet roll usage, in response to the panic-buying situation that characterised the spread of the Coronavirus pandemic in early 2020.
+[Got Paper](https://got-paper.com) is a mobile and desktop app to calculate personal toilet roll usage.

+It was created in response to the panic-buying situation that characterised the spread of the Coronavirus pandemic in early 2020.

 The application was initially developed in 9 hours, then released within 24 hours on social media.
 It spread rapidly in round the world with 150K users in the first week, was [featured](https://got-paper.com/press) in national and international press, and [translated](https://got-paper.com/translations)  into 12 languages.